top of page

 Pre-K 4 classes use the Heggerty Phonological and Phonemic Awareness Program.
 Pre-K Heggerty uses nursery rhymes to “introduce preschool students to language play, the lessons include eight phonological and phonemic awareness skills, taught in a systematic progression.
 The advanced skill of initial phoneme substitution is taught after students have learned to isolate, blend, and segment with phonemes.
 Through two early literacy skills, students also develop alphabet knowledge through daily practice with an alphabet song and letter name and sound practice.
 Nursery rhymes are taught each week so that by the end of preschool your students will begin to build a repertoire of classic nursery rhymes as they learn to enjoy language play!”

-CHCA has chosen BJU as our curriculum for Reading and Language Arts.
+CHCA has chosen BJU as our curriculum for Reading, Spelling, Language Arts.
 You can read more about their philosophy and program approach by clicking here.
-Kindergarten through 1st grade teachers also use Heggerty Phonological and Phonemic Awareness Program.
+Kindergarten through 2nd grade teachers also use Heggerty Phonological and Phonemic Awareness Program.

 Cursive!
 Yes, we teach cursive and apply it in the classroom!
 "A Reason for Writing" is used to support students in learning Manuscript and cursive penmanship instruction that is built around a weekly Scripture verse, with daily perfecting practice to teach this important life skill.